 Overall savings in central heating costs may be possible due to the recirculation of warm air at ceiling height.

 The units are idea for most domestic properties, and also for second or holiday homes that are used infrequently.
-The constant stream of ventilation means the property will always be well aired and welcoming.

 Get in Touch